 As your children get older they will learn to build more intricate puzzles with smaller, more detailed pieces.

-In order to reach the stage of building multiple-piece puzzles, children need a lot of exposure to them.
+To reach the stage of building multiple-piece puzzles, children need a lot of exposure to them.
 They will not develop this skill with just an occasional puzzle here and there.
 Try and make them a regular activity in your home.

 So, that is roughly how children progress to building puzzles.
 They don’t necessarily all learn in that exact order and they don’t all have access and exposure to all the different types (I have only listed a few), however, they do follow similar patterns when learning.
 They progress from: